lcrespom/Modulator/README.md

 		- Description of each node
 		- Description of each node parameters
 	- Find a better way to add nodes from the palette into the canvas
+	- Improve layout
+		- Center horizontally
 		- Remove hardcoded dimensions from canvas
+		- More flexible layout
 	- Right-click & drag to connect nodes
 	- Cool design
 	- Branding
 	- Naming
-	- Logo
+	- Logo / display logo/name in top-center header
 	- Update parameter box header with currently selected node
+	- Use cooler fonts, e.g. Electrolize: @import url(https://fonts.googleapis.com/css?family=Electrolize);

 - Long term:
 	- Tracker